 This is a serious issue in Africa, because of Africans heavy reliance on import, the local factory barely tries something new.
 Most factories are either owned by foreigners or by extreme wealthy business tycoons which are sometimes managed by foreigners.

-Only a few countries in Africa such as Nigeria, South Africa, Angola etc. that has an active manufacturing sector that are indigenously owned but the level of the patronizing (purchasing) power of the citizens is very low when it comes to buying on local produces.
+Only a few countries in Africa such as Nigeria, South Africa, Angola etc. that has an active manufacturing sector that are indigenously owned but the level of the patronizing (purchasing) power of the citizens is very low when it comes to buying on local produces as many of term prefer to buy foreign products.

 I am still optimistic that Africa will be great again, if its inhabitants are ready to take issues on their hands rather to wait for external solution from abroad.